KittenCake/web-approach-avoidance-experiment-data-analysis/README.md

 # web-approach-avoidance-analysis

-Analysis of the data collected from the online version of the Approach/Avoidance task.
+Analysis r script of the data collected from the online version of the Approach/Avoidance task.